New Patient Forms

 *Services conducted outside our office that may be needed in conjunction with your orthodontic treatment are a separate fee.
 Regular dental care with your dentist is also important during orthodontic treatment and is not part of your orthodontic treatment fee.

-We accept most orthodontic insurance benefits, and we are in-network with certain Blue Cross Blue Shield, Delta Dental, and Medica plans.
+We accept most orthodontic insurance benefits, and we are in-network with certain Blue Cross Blue Shield, Delta Dental, United Concordia, and Medica plans.
 We will be happy to work with you to determine your insurance benefit for orthodontic treatment.

 Best timing for initial orthodontic examination